SCROLL DOWN TO READ THE POST

 - Each young man is currently planning to market a particular genre, sub-genre, or type of book.

-They can use a variety of poster making tools, genre Wordles, QR codes, graphics of any sort to call attention to their displays.
+They can use a variety of poster making tools, genre Wordles, QR codes, graphics of any sort to call attention to their displays.- They can physically point their classmates to the books they display.

 - We’ve decided on a simple metric to determine success.
 Circulation.
 Books in each display area will have a different color paper strip in its pocket.
 We’ll collect and count the strips as we check out the books.
 (I’d do something to tag the books in the circ/cat, but we’re in the midst of a migration and this is just really easy.)